 What type of layout should I use?

 All resumes are divided into sections to make them easy to read.
 Although some sections, such as Experience and Education are found on most resumes, the actual sections can be modified to highlight the information you include.
-Most experts recommend that resumes for new college graduates be a maximum of one page in length if at all possible.
-This is particularly true in business, but in the helping professions, or for candidates with extensive experience, a longer resume is acceptable.
-Remember that the longer a resume is, the less likely it is that all of it will be read.
+Most experts recommend that resumes for new college graduates be a maximum of one page in length if possible.
+This is particularly true in business, but in the helping professions, or for candidates with extensive experience, a longer resume is more acceptable.
+Remember that the longer a resume is, the less likely it is that all of it will be read, so include the most relevant information on the first page.

 Items within each section are placed in reverse chronological order – the most recent item goes first.
-For sections such as Experience, start by listing your title, the name of the organization, the city and state, and the date.
+For sections such as Experience, start by listing your title, the name of the organization, the city and state, your dates of employment.

 What should I include and what order should it be in?

-The most common sections are Education, Honors, Relevant Experience, Additional Experience, Activities, Skills and References and they are usually placed in this order for a new college graduate.
+The most common sections are Education, Honors, Relevant Experience, Additional Experience, Activities, and Skills and they are usually placed in this order for a new college graduate or current student.
 However, you can create sections with different headings to highlight areas that are relevant to the position you are seeking.
 For example, you may have a section called Leadership Experience or Overseas Experience if you want to draw attention to those areas.
 You can also arrange the order of the sections so that those of most importance to the employer are near the beginning of the document.
-For example, Skills may be placed near the top if you have in-demand skills that you want to draw attention to.
+For example, Skills may be placed near the top if you have in-demand skills that you want to draw attention to, or work in the IT field.

 Do I need an objective?